SimonLab-RU/Puncta-Fit/README.md

 # Puncta-Fit
-This software is used to Gaussian fit a puncta across multiple frames of a .tiff stack
+This software is used to Gaussian fit a puncta across multiple frames of a .tiff stack.

+Made by Daniel Johnson (djohnson@rockefeller.edu).